 - No-cost retirement planning:Employees do not have to pay anything to accumulate shares of company stock.

 - Empowerment:An ESOP can help employees feel more excited about their work and motivated to see their employer succeed because they directly own a value-accumulating part of in the company.

 There are three main structures for ESOPs:

 Employers directly fund unleveraged ESOPs, also known as non-leveraged ESOPs, without borrowing money.
-Employers regularly contribute additional funds to unleveraged ESOPs.
+They do this by regularly contributing additional funds directly to the unleveraged ESOP.
 When the sponsoring company issues new shares of stock, they take a deduction for the market value of the stock they contributed to the ESOP.

-Leveraged ESOPs are plans that companies develop using borrowed funds.
-They use money from a lender to buy back shares from stock owners, then pay back the loan over time instead of making direct contributions.
+Leveraged ESOPs are plans that companies develop partly or wholly through borrowed funds.
+They can utilize the money from a lender to buy back shares from stock-owning employees as they retire or leave, and then pay back the loan over time instead of making direct contributions.

 Issuance ESOPs involve adding new shares of stock to the trust.
 Instead of contributing cash, the sponsoring business dilutes the value of current shares to increase the number of stocks they can offer to new and existing employees.